hashgraph/hedera-mirror-node/docs/design/hts.md

     -   A: `tokenId` for `accounts`, `balances` and `transactions`.
 Token API would be the place where both `token` and `tokenId` can be returned
 -   [x] Should `EntityRecordItemListener.OnItem()` be refactored to more easily focus on different TransactionBody types.
 May be valuable to testing but not necessarily within scope
     - A: Will leave to implementation task and sprint scheduling limits
+-   [ ] Will service return totalSupply for tokens post Mint, Burn and Wipe token transactions?
+As an interim mirror node can calculate but it would be better to have that as part of the response.